On the Motivic Homotopy Type of Algebraic Stacks: Applications to Motivic homotopy theory of algebraic stack

-\begin{theorem} Let $\sX$ be a smooth algebraic stack.
+Combining these results with Theorem \ref{MT}, we obtain motivic results for smooth algebraic stacks.
+The proofs are exactly as in \cite{cdh20} after replacing $\mathrm{GL}_n$-presentations with smooth-Nisnevich presentations. \begin{theorem} Let $\sX$ be an algebraic stack that is smooth over a field $k$.
 Then its motive $M(\sX)\in \DM{k,\Z}{}$ satisfies the following properties: \begin{enumerate} \item $M(\sX)$ satisfies Nisnevich descent. \item (Projective bundle formula) For any vector bundle $\sE$ of rank $n+1$ over $\sX$, we have a canonical isomorphism

 \item (Blow-up formula) For $\sZ \subset \sX$ a smooth closed substack of pure codimension $c$ we have

 \item (Gysin triangle) For $\sZ \subset \sX$ a smooth closed substack of codimension c, we have a Gysin triangle: